Skip to main content

 Now that you have learned how to deploy applications to AKS Automatic and monitor your cluster and applications, let's explore how to scale your cluster and applications to handle the demands of your workloads effectively.

 Right now, the application is running a single pod.
 When the web app is under heavy load, it may not be able to handle the requests.
-To automatically scale your deployments, you should use Kubernetes Event-driven Autoscaling (KEDA) which allows you to scale your application workloads based on utilization metrics, number of events in a queue, or based on a custom schedule using CRON expressions.
+To automatically scale your deployments, use Kubernetes Event-driven Autoscaling (KEDA).
+KEDA scales your application workloads based on utilization metrics, number of events in a queue, or a custom schedule using CRON expressions.

-With AKS Automatic, Node Autoprovisioning (NAP) is enabled and is used over the traditional cluster autoscaler.
-With NAP, it can detect if there are pods pending scheduling and will automatically scale the node pool to meet the demands.
+With AKS Automatic, Node Autoprovisioning (NAP) is enabled and replaces the traditional cluster autoscaler.
+NAP detects pods pending scheduling and automatically scales the node pool to meet demand.
 We won't go into the details of working with NAP in this workshop, but you can read more about it in the AKS documentation.

 info